 Again, having a clear idea of who your audience is key.
 With paid marketing, it’s possible to figure out who the message appeals to, as you can see the performance of each message and detailed demographic information of who is clicking on it.
 From there on out, it’s up to the content creators and web developers to keep visitors engaged.
 It is recommended that you use a b2b digital marketing agency when running performance campaigns to ensure you see a positive return.

 Sales Funnel Stage 2: Interest

 Interest begins once the customer has noticed the brand and begins to engage with the company.
 They could passively engage by viewing the company’s offering on their website, social media channels or paid placement (advertisement) or they can actively engage by contacting a salesperson or walking into the retail location.
-You will want to explore creative ways to have a strategy to generate interest passively and actively.
+You will want a creative strategy to generate interest passively and actively.